 Like other mental health conditions, the cause of social anxiety disorder is believed to be a result of a combination of environmental and psychological factors.
-Social anxiety disorders may run in families, however it is also believed that the link may not only be genetic, but possibly learned behavior passed on from a parent to a child.
+Social anxiety disorders may run in families; however, it is also believed that the link may not only be genetic, but possibly learned behavior passed on from a parent to a child.
 Not only is it passed on, I must add from my experience with these people, it is induced.
-In other words, it is not uncommon that people with a social anxiety disorder have learned from an early age that leaving home, separation, is both frowned upon, discouraged, and negatively reinforced.
+In other words, it is not uncommon that people with a social anxiety disorder have learned from an early age that leaving home, separating, is both frowned upon, discouraged, and negatively reinforced.
 This typically happens because a significant caregiver (like a parent) has unresolved issues around and cannot tolerate the child's developing independence and autonomy.
-Individuals with a history of emotional, physical or sexual abuse may be at a higher risk for developing a social anxiety disorder.

 Social Anxiety Disorder Treatment

-Psychotherapy in the form of insight oriented therapy is the most effective treatment for social anxiety because it helps people better understand what is actually making them anxious.
-This allows patients to have more rational and reasonable thoughts about social situations.
-Exposure therapy and relaxation techniques may also be used to treat individuals with social anxiety disorder.
-In severe cases, antianxiety or antidepressant medication may be prescribed to treat patients who do not respond to therapy alone.
+I have found that psychodynamic psychotherapy is the most effective treatment for social anxiety because it helps people better understand what is actually making one anxious.
+This allows individuals to have more rational and reasonable thoughts about social situations.
 Individuals with social anxiety may get short term relief and some benefit from practicing relaxation techniques on their own as well as keeping a journal to track their thoughts and feelings.
 It is helpful when they can bring these thoughts into session so we can closely examine where they are coming from, what they mean, and how they get so distorted.
-Alcohol and other drugs are frequently used to calm the anxiety but these substances may actually cause anxiety to worsen.